 10. THE LONE RANGER (2013)

-Though it has healthy winning streaks with films like the Marvel Cinematic Universe installments and recent successes with live-action reboots of its animated classics, Disney still faces massive blockbuster flops while attempting to build new franchises.
-On paper, The Lone Ranger had many key ingredients that could have made it a hit: an attractive young star (Armie Hammer) looking for his big action movie break, a seasoned fan favorite actor (Johnny Depp) in a quirky supporting role, and the director (Gore Verbinski), producer (Jerry Bruckheimer), and screenwriters (Ted Elliott and Terry Rossio) who helped build the Pirates of the Caribbean franchise into a Disney behemoth.
+On paper, The Lone Ranger had many key ingredients that could have made it a hit: an attractive young star (Armie Hammer, before all the bad publicity hit) looking for his big action movie break, a seasoned fan favorite actor (Johnny Depp) in a quirky supporting role, and the director (Gore Verbinski), producer (Jerry Bruckheimer), and screenwriters (Ted Elliott and Terry Rossio) who helped build the Pirates of the Caribbean franchise into a Disney behemoth.

 The first public sign of trouble came in 2011, when Disney halted production on the project over reported budget concerns.
 The filmmakers eventually returned to work, but Disney was reportedly still concerned about the return on its investment.
 The concerns were warranted.
 The Lone Ranger failed critically and commercially, despite its creators insisting the film would one day be appreciated.
 In the end, Disney reported during an earnings call that the film would lose them somewhere between $160 and $190 million.